Skip to content

 Share the generated connection token with desktop Osvauld clients to establish connections and test the peer-to-peer protocols.

-Desktop users can share documents with the test node like any other collaborator.
+Document Sharing: Desktop users can share documents with the test node like any other collaborator.
 The node will receive full access and maintain synchronized copies.

-Test offline scenarios by disconnecting desktop peers while keeping the node online, then reconnecting to verify synchronization works correctly.
+Offline Testing: Test offline scenarios by disconnecting desktop peers while keeping the node online, then reconnecting to verify synchronization works correctly.

 Full Access Model: Test nodes currently receive the same permanent access to documents as regular users, including persistent decryption keys.